-- If you are only updating specific columns in the destination table, then you may want to use a SQL step to zero data rather than using the Delete rows function. - If all rows in the target table are being deleted, Axiom will perform a truncate instead of a delete, for improved performance.
-Truncate cannot be used if a filter is defined in the Delete rows function, or if the user performing the import has filtered access to the target table.
+- If you are only updating specific columns in the destination table, then you may want to use a SQL step to zero data rather than using the Delete rows function. - If all rows in the target table are being deleted, Axiom will attempt to perform a truncate instead of a delete, for improved performance.
+Truncate cannot be used if a filter is defined in the Delete rows function, or if the user performing the import has filtered access to the target table, or if the target table is a reference table.